How to Use Java Libraries in .NET Core and .NET 8/9 Applications

 The .NET ecosystem is powerful, but some capabilities only exist in Java libraries.
 Whether it’s Apache PDFBox for PDF manipulation, Apache Tika for content extraction, Stanford NLP for natural language processing, or Lucene for full-text search — sometimes the best tool for the job was written in Java.

 This guide shows you how to use Java libraries in .NET Core and modern .NET (8/9) applications without rewriting them, wrapping them in microservices, or compromising on performance.
+For production teams that need the real Java library inside a .NET application, JNBridgePro is the primary approach to evaluate first.

 Why Use Java Libraries in .NET Core?